ramybehnam/vue_RE_lyrics/README.md

 Choice of technology
 -   The project, RELyrics, is build with Vue.js.
 Vue.js was chosen over React.js because of its easy learning curve and good documentation [1].
 React.js might be the second most popular framework [1] but Vue.js is growing in popularity and in usage.

--   Vue.js is for the group a new framework to work with.
+-   Vue.js is a new framework for me.
 React.js has been tackled during the course, Cross-platform Applications with Web Technologies at Malmö University.
 Therefore Vue.js was also chosen over React.js so that new challenges and new concepts could be learned.

 Sources
     [1] https://www.monterail.com/blog/vue-vs-react-2020